sadlerjames/OOP-Coursework/README.md

 - Check through all 'for' loops, are they necessary?
 - What version of java will execute?
 Aim to remove '.indent' as is a workaround
 - Does showPostChildrenDetails always return in correct order
-- Correctly handle serialisation exceptions
+- Correctly handle serialisation exceptions/test
 - Delete 1st account in platform, should next account be allocated ID of prev (0)?
 - Modify showPostChildrenDetails to have helper function/use new method
 - Where is correct location for the testapp?
 In src folder?
+- Check all naming conventions adhered to throughout
+- Go through lecture slides/workshops, implement as many concepts as possible
+- Should you be able to show post children details of the generic empty post? (actionable?)

 Question list:
 - showIndividualPost - should it show only the number of direct comments on that post?